top of page

 Core English Teacher

-Designed and taught a year-long, project-based curriculum in which students developed original creative projects using Kentucky state standards as their framework.
-Revived and facilitated the production of Inscripto, the school’s publication, while teaching foundational skills in digital and print media.
+Designed and taught a year-long, project-based curriculum integrating Kentucky state standards with creative writing practices.
+Guided students in developing original creative projects across multiple genres.
+Revived and managed Inscripto, the school’s literary publication, while teaching foundational skills in both digital and print media production.

-• Profile of a Graduate Project, 11th grade
+• Profile of a Graduate Project (Grade 11)

-Led the development and implementation of a district-wide junior postsecondary readiness curriculum, including a community-supported academic defense showcase.
-The initiative contributed to a 98% graduation rate (2021–2025) and emphasized student-led career research, public speaking, and rhetorical analysis.
+Led the design and implementation of a district-wide postsecondary readiness curriculum for juniors.
+Organized a community-based academic defense showcase highlighting student research and public speaking.
+Contributed to a 98% graduation rate (2021–2025) through emphasis on career exploration, rhetorical analysis, and student-led learning.

 2008-2012